 An Ambitious and enriched skill based curriculum combined with a child curiosity approach

-Staff reflect on each child's learning rates and develop new strategies for teaching and planning depending on the level of development.
+Staff reflect on each child's learning and development and will implement new strategies for teaching and planning depending on the level of development and achievement .
 The curriculum is well taught across the whole setting and identifies areas for improvement on an ongoing basis.
 Staff are given regular training and are observed to improve teaching and delivering.

-Our curriculum is well established and unique to our settings ethos, it is designed to teach the 7 areas of learning and development set out in the EYF, with a particular focus on the 3 prime areas for the youngest children in our care.
+Our curriculum is well established and unique to our settings ethos, it is designed to teach the 7 areas of learning and development set out in the EYFS, with a particular focus on the 3 prime areas for the youngest children in our care.
 We focus more on children's knowledge and teach new skills based around their characteristics of learning.
+This aligns with her Royal Highness 'Shaping Us' initiative which fits in well with the EYFS and works alongside Birth to Five curriculum, we provide additional depth offering more specific clusters, health complement EYFS goals

 The Physical Development: